-Mount Barney National Park has many walk opportunities for different levels.
-I started about a year ago with a half day hike up to Mount Maroon, that offered a perfect view of the famous Mount Barney.
+Mount Barney National Park has many walk opportunities for different levels of hiking experience.
+I started about a year ago with a half-day hike up to Mount Maroon, which offered a perfect view of the famous Mount Barney.
 I loved the area and said I would be back for more.
 The Mount Barney hike had been on the to-do list since then.
 But that’s not a hike you can tackle on a sudden impulse.
 It’s only for experienced hikers.
 Read on to learn from our experience and prepare for your hike (I have included a checklist later in the post).